 FROM THE CHIROPRACTIC COALFACE

 At 83 she had been told by numerous doctors that she had arthritis, and at her age simply had to live with the pain.
-Little do doctors know!
+Little do some physicians know.

 4. THE PELVIS and SacroIliac joint anatomy